 Among other obligations, the NIS Directive imposes specific incident warnings and reporting obligations by OESs.
 They will no longer have the same freedom of reporting as before.
-Details of security breaches and other incidents will have to be shared with the competent National Authority under much stricter conditions.
+Details of security breaches and other incidents will have to share with the competent National Authority under much stricter conditions.

 What about costs?

 Overall, sectors affected by the provisions of the NIS directive, from governments, DSPs and OESs should expect increased investment costs due to the implementation of the respective measures.
 Also, non-compliant organisations should also expect fines from the National Competent Authorities.
-Although penalties have been left at the discretion of Member States, we may expect that the sums involved are comparable with those imposed by the General Data Protection Regulation (GDPR).
+Although penalties have left at the discretion of Member States, we may expect that the sums involved are comparable with those imposed by the General Data Protection Regulation (GDPR).
 For example, according to publicly available information, in the UK organisations risk fines of up to £17m.